What to Take to a Nursing Job Interview

 • A brief cover note that explains your visa status and proposed timeframe for relocation.

 International employers will ask about readiness to relocate and timelines—be candid about notice periods and any logistical constraints.
-If you need to align career ambitions with living in a new country, I regularly work with professionals to map those transitions; when you need help turning international job interviews into a relocation roadmap you can rely on, book a free discovery call to get a personalized plan.
+If you need to align career ambitions with living in a new country, mapping those transitions early will keep momentum.
+Using a structured approach—mapping licensing, visa and timeline milestones—reduces delays.
+If you want practical help building that relocation roadmap linked to your professional goals, you can book a free discovery call and we’ll map the next steps together.

 What Not to Bring or Do